-Windows 10 version 2004 (April 2020 Update or May 2020 Update) is the next major release expected to be available for supported devices sometime during spring 2020.
+Windows 10 version 2004, May 2020 Update, is the next major release expected to be available for supported devices by the end of May 2020.
 This will be the first of two feature updates coming this year, and it’s an update that will ship with a new set of features and improvements to tweak and enhance the overall experience.

-Although this new version is not a massive update that will significantly change the way you use your device, it’s a small update that includes a slew of incremental improvements and some small features around optimization, security, and productivity.
+Although this new version is not a massive update that will significantly change the way you use computers, it’s a small update that includes a slew of incremental improvements and some small features around optimization, security, and productivity.

 In this guide, we’ll highlight the 14 best new features and improvements available with version 2004 of Windows 10.
-(You can also check everything that is new with version 2004 in this extensive guide.)
+(You can also check everything that is new with the May 2020 Update in this extensive guide.)

 These are new best features available with Windows 10 version 2004: